gillesheinesch/LenoxBot-Docs/help/updates.md

 ## Can I subscribe one of the ways?

-Can can follow the second, third and fourth way to get notified about our new updates.
+You can follow the second, third and fourth way to get notified about our new updates.

 * You can follow our [Blog](https://medium.com/lenoxbot) by clicking on the "Follow" button in the left corner.
 * You can also follow our [Twitter](https://twitter.com/lenoxbot) account by clicking the "Follow" button on the right.